mannkind/thenullpointer.net/content/homeautomation.md

 ## Containerization and Orchestration

 - Docker - it's what all the cool kids are using, and really does make my server maintenance easier.
 - Docker Swarm - while Kubernetes is totes cool, it's _zomg_ overkill for home use.
-Even Swarm is a bit overkill, but it's fairly minimal over what I was previously using (`docker-compose`)
+Even Swarm is a bit overkill, but it's fairly minimal over what I was previously using (`docker-compose`).
-- Multi-architecture Images - because I just had to have both amd64 and arm64 machines in a single cluster.
+  - I've jumped around from a cluster of Asus Tinkerboards, to mix a arm64/amd64 cluster, to a single amd64 "cluster".
+    Hopefully will upgrade to something AMD in late 2020/early 2021.

 ## Software